Via Sacra

 As a pilgrim on the Via Sacra, you embark on a journey through the centuries along religious sites and through a unique diversity of nature.
 Visiting these places of silence and faith not only allows you to experience history, but also promotes mindfulness and awareness of your own feelings, allowing you to take a break from everyday life in the here and now.

-• the Český Dub/Bohemian Aicha monastery with the only preserved early medieval memorial in northern Bohemia
+- the Český Dub/Bohemian Aicha St. John's Monastery with the only preserved early medieval memorial in northern Bohemia

 Pilgerroute Via Sacra